prestonscheidt/OSCwebsite/README.md

 # OSCwebsite
-Website for Oregon Software Consultants in HTTPS and CCS
+Website for Oregon Software Consultants.
+It uses JS, HTML, and CCS.